Pablo-Contreras-Rosado/windows-cleanup-BAT-script/README.md

 Please double check that you haven't stored any important file on the script paths, it's highly unlikely, but check just in case.

-Any recommendations, such as improvements or new paths to delete, are greatly appreciated, just bear in mind that this script is designed to as unattended as possible.
+Any recommendations, such as improvements or new paths to delete, are greatly appreciated, just bear in mind that this script is designed to be as unattended as possible.